AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 - **"hum"** is the humidity in %
 - **"lowbatt"** is the battery state indicator (0=OK, 1=Low battery voltage)

 The id for a sensor is changing randomly after every battery change.
-To get the current id of a sensor, you can use the Serial Monitor in the Arduino IDE now to get the information.
-You will need the id later for configuring the ioBroker script.
+To get the current id of a sensor, you can use the Serial Monitor in the Arduino IDE to get the information.
+You will need the id for configuring the ioBroker script.

 You can also use more than 3 sensors in ioBroker by defining the individual "id"/"ch" combination for a sensor.